 The Dublin Core Workshop Series has gathered participants from the library world, the networking and digital library research communities, and a variety of content specialists in a series of invitational workshops.
 The building of an interdisciplinary, international consensus around a core element set is the central feature of the Dublin Core.
 The progress represents the emergent wisdom and collective experience of many stakeholders in the resource description arena.
 Dublin Core metadata is specifically intended to support general-purpose resource discovery.
 The elements represent one community's concepts of core elements that are likely to be useful to support resource discovery.
-Unfortunately, the formal use of the Dublin Core metadata model does has not always recognized the inclusion of qualified elements such as "Coverage."
-This metadata element thus may contain text that represents a date or time, a description of a place name or time period, or coordinates, without a means to declare what type of content is present in the text element.
+Unfortunately, the formal use of the Dublin Core metadata element thus may contain text that represents a date or time, a description of a place name or time period, or coordinates, without a means to declare what type of content is present in the text element.
 As such, the Dublin Core unqualified elements are inadequate for even basic geospatial resource description and discovery, though they may be applied to web and library resources with a loose geospatial definition.
 Qualified Dublin Core elements can be derived from more detailed metadata models (such as ISO 19115) and can support discovery of lightly documented ancillary information such as books, reports, and other Web objects of potential interest to geospatial investigations.